 We also have special application forms for people living overseas, service voters, crown servants or diplomats and their dependants, homeless people, voluntary patients in mental health hospitals and people who wish to register anonymously.
 Please contact us to seek further advice.

 You can register as an elector at any time.
-The dates below show when your details will appear on the electoral register, this process is subject to strict deadlines and the date your application is received by Electoral Services and its successful verification under the IER process.
+Your details will only appear on the electoral register once they are received by Electoral Services and are successfully verified under the IER process.
+This process is subject to strict deadlines and the date your application is received.
+New dates for publication, for the 2019/2020 year, will be available from November 2019.